Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

   deliver a message, for example, any replica, all replicas, or a specific replica.
 It is undefined as yet.

-The following data structures are opaque to "your side" of the API, but I can define to suit my needs:
+The following data structures are opaque to "your side" of the API (i.e., you can never dereference them), but I can define to suit my needs:

 * `gdp_chan_x_t` contains "My" private data.
 This evaluates to `struct gdp_chan_x`, which I must define if I want to dereference